dwfe/provider/README.md

 ## Single value

-To manually register a single value, you must use the entry `{ provide, useValue, multi? }`, e.g.:
+You should use the entry `{ provide, useValue, multi? }` to manually register a single value, e.g.:

 ```typescript
 provider.register({provide: Duck, useValue: new Duck()});